riolubruh/riolubruh/README.md

 ![](https://raw.githubusercontent.com/riolubruh/github-stats/master/generated/languages.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/riolubruh/github-stats/master/generated/languages.svg#gh-light-mode-only)

 Oh, I also have a website.
+I made it in high school and it's pretty basic, but I know some people still get some use out of it.
 You can find it [here](https://github.com/riolubruh/riolubruh.github.io#stuff)!
 It has games, web proxies and other sins.

 My most popular repository is [YABDP4Nitro, a BetterDiscord plugin](https://github.com/riolubruh/YABDP4Nitro).